 7. Keep your URLs short and readable

-Depending on the CMS you’re using, the URL slugs are often presented as a meaningless string of characters by default.
-These are often impossible to read for visitors, which makes them less likely to click on the link or share it on social media and other websites.
+Depending on the CMS you’re using, the URL slugs often include a meaningless sequence of characters at the end – URL parameters.
+These are often impossible to read for visitors, which makes them less likely to click on the link or share it on social media.

-You should always set up your website in a way that allows URLs to be written in an SEO friendly way.
+You should always set up your website in a way that the URLs are friendly for search engines.
 An SEO friendly URL should:

 - contain meaningful words so it can be easily read and understood by the user,